 If you’re new to the keto diet or just still learning the ropes, your biggest questions probably revolve around figuring out just what high fat low carb foods you can eat on such a low-carb diet.
 Overall, remember that the bulk of calories on the keto diet are from foods that are high in natural fats along with a moderate amount of foods with protein.
 Those that are severely restricted are all foods that provide lots of carbs, even kinds that are normally thought of as “healthy,” like whole grains, for example.

-Overview of the Keto Diet Plan and Keto Diet Food List
+Overview of the Keto Diet Plan:

 - The exact ratio of recommended macronutrients in your diet (grams of carbs vs. fat vs. protein) will differ depending on your specific goals and current state of health.
 Your age, gender, level of activity and current body composition can also play a role in determining your carb versus fat intake.